FIFA 18 Ultimate Team: Best ways to earn coins

-It may be a touch boring compared to the online seasons, but if you feel that you are in a slight hole, going off-line may be the best thing for you.
+It may be a touch boring compared to the online seasons, but if you feel that you are in a slight hole, going offline may be the best thing for you.
 Regardless of what team you have, you should be able to get through the first four or five seasons without any trouble, with regular coins coming in for your performances.
-Plus, the more goals and more clean sheets you keep the more coins you receive.
+Plus, the more goals you score and clean sheets you keep the more coins you receive.
 Aside from the seasons, look at the featured tournaments and what they offer, as that could lead to more rewards.
 If you fancy moving away from the seasons or tournaments, or just want to try out some new players, taking on the Team of the Week can be a fun option.
-Remember the higher the difficulty the more coins you will receive.
+The higher the difficulty you challenge the more coins you will receive.

 Coin boosts with Football Club Credits